 Dr. Garber earned her PhD from Harvard Medical School in Microbiology and Molecular Genetics.
 Dr. Garber is integrally involved in genetics education at Emory University School of Medicine, where she chaired the committee that developed the new Genetics and Evolution module for the first year medical curriculum and serve as course director for the class.
 She directs and teaches the Human Genetics Module for the physician assistant training program, and coordinates the Human Disease Genetics training grant for graduate students and postdoctoral fellows in the department.
 She is the past Deputy Editor of The American Journal of Human Genetics.
 Dr. Garber is the primary instructor for Human Genetics (HGC 715) and co-instructor for Current Topics in Clinical Genetic Testing (HGC 755) and Hot Topics in Genomics (HGC 820).

-Dawn Laney, MS, CGC, CCRC - Instructor, Emory Department of Human Genetics
+Dawn Laney, MS, CGC, CCRC - Assistant Professor, Emory Department of Human Genetics

 Ms. Laney is a genetic counselor at Emory University in the Division of Medical Genetics.
 Ms. Laney received her master’s degree in medical genetics from the Sarah Lawrence College in 1999.
 She received her certification from the American Board of Genetic Counseling in 2002.
 Since joining the Emory Division of Medical Genetics in 2002, Ms. Laney has been involved in follow-up of abnormal metabolic newborn screening for the state of Georgia, development and management of a genetic infusion center, and lysosomal storage disease clinical care and research.
 She is currently the program leader for the Emory Lysosomal Storage disease center.
 She serves on the Emory biomedical IRB committee and is a board member of the Southeastern Regional Genetics Group.
 Ms. Laney is the primary instructor for the Developmental Biology and Human Malformation course (HGC 725).